smart-data-models/dataModel.UrbanMobility/TransitManagement/doc/spec_ZH.md

       description: "Describes the stop sequence for a trip in the designated route made by the public transit vehicle.SameAs: 'stop_sequence' field from GTFS Static Field definitions-stop_times.txt (https://developers.google.com/transit/gtfs/reference#stop_timestxt)"
       properties:
         stop_id:
-          description: Property.
-Must be the same as in stops.txt in the corresponding GTFS feed.
-Either stop_sequence or stop_id must be provided within a StopTimeUpdate - both fields cannot be empty.
+          description: Must be the same as in stops.txt in the corresponding GTFS feed.
+Either stop_sequence or stop_id must be provided within a StopTimeUpdate - both fields cannot be empty
           type: string
+          x-ngsi:
+            type: Property
         stop_sequence:
-          description: 'Property.
-Must be the same as in stop_times.txt in the corresponding GTFS feed.
-Either stop_sequence or stop_id must be provided within a StopTimeUpdate - both fields cannot be empty. stop_sequence is required for trips that visit the same stop_id more than once (e.g., a loop) to disambiguate which stop the prediction is for.'
+          description: 'Must be the same as in stop_times.txt in the corresponding GTFS feed.
+Either stop_sequence or stop_id must be provided within a StopTimeUpdate - both fields cannot be empty. stop_sequence is required for trips that visit the same stop_id more than once (e.g., a loop) to disambiguate which stop the prediction is for'
           type: number
+          x-ngsi:
+            type: Property
       type: object
       x-ngsi:
         type: Property
     stop_time_update:
-      description: Additional information on the vehicle that is serving this trip.
+      description: Additional information on the vehicle that is serving this trip
       properties:
         arrival:
-          description: 'Property.
-If schedule_relationship is empty or SCHEDULED, either arrival or departure must be provided within a StopTimeUpdate - both fields cannot be empty. arrival and departure may both be empty when schedule_relationship is SKIPPED.
-If schedule_relationship is NO_DATA, arrival and departure must be empty.'
+          description: 'If schedule_relationship is empty or SCHEDULED, either arrival or departure must be provided within a StopTimeUpdate - both fields cannot be empty. arrival and departure may both be empty when schedule_relationship is SKIPPED.
+If schedule_relationship is NO_DATA, arrival and departure must be empty'
           properties:
             uncertainty:
-              description: "Property.
-If uncertainty is omitted, it is interpreted as unknown.
-To specify a completely certain prediction, set its uncertainty to 0.SameAs: 'uncertainty' field from GTFS Realtime message-StopTimeEvent (https://developers.google.com/transit/gtfs-realtime/reference#message-stoptimeevent)."
+              description: "If uncertainty is omitted, it is interpreted as unknown.
+To specify a completely certain prediction, set its uncertainty to 0.SameAs: 'uncertainty' field from GTFS Realtime message-StopTimeEvent (https://developers.google.com/transit/gtfs-realtime/reference#message-stoptimeevent)"
               type: number
+              x-ngsi:
+                type: Property
           type: object
+          x-ngsi:
+            type: Property
         departure:
-          description: 'Property.
-If schedule_relationship is empty or SCHEDULED, either arrival or departure must be provided within a StopTimeUpdate - both fields cannot be empty. arrival and departure may both be empty when schedule_relationship is SKIPPED.
-If schedule_relationship is NO_DATA, arrival and departure must be empty.'
+          description: 'If schedule_relationship is empty or SCHEDULED, either arrival or departure must be provided within a StopTimeUpdate - both fields cannot be empty. arrival and departure may both be empty when schedule_relationship is SKIPPED.
+If schedule_relationship is NO_DATA, arrival and departure must be empty'
           properties:
             uncertainty:
-              description: "Property.
-If uncertainty is omitted, it is interpreted as unknown.
-To specify a completely certain prediction, set its uncertainty to 0.SameAs: 'uncertainty' field from GTFS Realtime message-StopTimeEvent (https://developers.google.com/transit/gtfs-realtime/reference#message-stoptimeevent)."
+              description: "If uncertainty is omitted, it is interpreted as unknown.
+To specify a completely certain prediction, set its uncertainty to 0.SameAs: 'uncertainty' field from GTFS Realtime message-StopTimeEvent (https://developers.google.com/transit/gtfs-realtime/reference#message-stoptimeevent)"
               type: number
+              x-ngsi:
+                type: Property
           type: object
+          x-ngsi:
+            type: Property
         schedule_relationship:
-          description: 'Property.
-Enum:''SCHEDULED, SKIPPED, NO_DATA''.
+          description: 'Enum:''SCHEDULED, SKIPPED, NO_DATA''.
 SCHEDULED means that the vehicle is proceeding in accordance with its static schedule of stops, although not necessarily according to the times of the schedule.
 This is the default behavior.
 At least one of arrival and departure must be provided.
 SKIPPED means that The stop is skipped, i.e., the vehicle will not stop at this stop.
 The arrival and departure fields are optional.
 NO_DATA means that no data is given for this stop.
 It indicates that there is no realtime information available.
 When set NO_DATA is propagated through subsequent stops so this is the recommended way of specifying from which stop you do not have realtime information.
-When NO_DATA is set neither arrival nor departure should be supplied.'
+When NO_DATA is set neither arrival nor departure should be supplied'
           enum:
             - SCHEDULED
             - SKIPPED
             - NO_DATA
           type: string
+          x-ngsi:
+            type: Property
         stop_id:
-          description: Property.
-Must be the same as in stops.txt in the corresponding GTFS feed.
-Either stop_sequence or stop_id must be provided within a StopTimeUpdate - both fields cannot be empty.
+          description: Must be the same as in stops.txt in the corresponding GTFS feed.
+Either stop_sequence or stop_id must be provided within a StopTimeUpdate - both fields cannot be empty
           type: string
+          x-ngsi:
+            type: Property
         stop_sequence:
-          description: 'Property.
-Must be the same as in stop_times.txt in the corresponding GTFS feed.
-Either stop_sequence or stop_id must be provided within a StopTimeUpdate - both fields cannot be empty. stop_sequence is required for trips that visit the same stop_id more than once (e.g., a loop) to disambiguate which stop the prediction is for.'
+          description: 'Must be the same as in stop_times.txt in the corresponding GTFS feed.
+Either stop_sequence or stop_id must be provided within a StopTimeUpdate - both fields cannot be empty. stop_sequence is required for trips that visit the same stop_id more than once (e.g., a loop) to disambiguate which stop the prediction is for'
           type: number
+          x-ngsi:
+            type: Property
       type: object
       x-ngsi:
         type: Property